Your Emotional Well-being

 8:30 a.m.-4:30 p.m.

-If the counselor is not available, and you have an emergency, go to the nearest hospital emergency room, or contact:
+If a counselor is not available, and you are experiencing an emergency:

-The Student Counseling Center provides counseling, support and referrals for student concerns, such as:
+Point Park University Counseling Services provide counseling and support/referrals for student concerns, such as:

 - Being away from home